IEvangelist/davidpine.net/content/blog/angular-color-game.md

 ## Animations

 I love making subtle animations, they can enrich the user's experience...but they can also ruin it just as easily.
 You must approach the use of animations as you do other UX related considerations, such as accessability.
-Furthermore animations can be challenging to implement, luckily angular has a story for that too - check out <a href='https://angular.io/guide/animations' target='_blank'>angular animations</a>.
+Furthermore animations can be challenging to implement, luckily angular has a story for that too - check out {{< url-link "angular animations" "https://angular.io/guide/animations" >}}.

 In the `color-block.component.ts` we're going to add some animations.